kasenetz/hbcd-docs/docs/measures/biospec.md

 </table>

 ## Quality Control & Known Issues
 QC procedures involved examining assay ranges and categorical versus continuous measures.
 No common issues were identified from QC.
-Potential issues identified by subject matter experts are as follows:
+Potential issues identified by subject matter experts are described in the relevant instrument details sections below as needed and were specifcally noted for [NAILS](#nails-known-issues) and [URINE](#urine-known-issues).

-**NAILS**
-The nail processing workflow was re-developed and implemented on July 1, 2024 and thus data collected before that point will does not use the remnant of ELISA extract for confirmation for specimens with too little sample.

-**URINE**
-Urine specimen validation is determined based on creatinine, pH, and nitrite measurements.
-Specimens with low creatinine (<20 mg/dL) are confirmed using specific gravity via refractometer, and the creatinine analysis is repeated to rule out issues with the first analysis (e.g. sample mix-ups, air bubble in a line on the instrument, etc.).
-All assays are marked as invalid for specimens identified as dilute, substituted, adulterated, or otherwise insufficient.
-However, for data release, only the initial creatinine results are reported.
-Creatinine and specific gravity values are therefore provided for researchers who wish to adjust for urinary concentration in continuous measures or apply different thresholds.

 ## Instrument Details
 ### BLOOD